-- If, during or at the end of the assessment year, a levy assessment turns out not to have been accurate a corresponding adjustment may be made to the subsequent year of assessment's levy to recover or reimburse the difference caused by the previous year's inaccuracy. - If in the opinion of OFSO's Board there are exceptional circumstances making it fair to do so, OFSO's Board may waive or vary the application of any provision of this levy scheme to a registered provider. - OFSO may serve a levy notice on a registered provider's agent/representative (instead of on the registered provider), or on a registered provider at the address of its agent/representative, if: - the registered provider has nominated that agent/representative or that address; or, - OFSO is otherwise satisfied that the agent/representative is the registered provider's agent/representative for this purpose.18 http://www.quernseylegalresources.gg/CHttpHandler.ashx?id=95900&p=0
+- If, during or at the end of the assessment year, a levy assessment turns out not to have been accurate, a corresponding adjustment may be made to the subsequent year of assessment's levy to recover or reimburse the difference caused by the previous year's inaccuracy. - If in the opinion of OFSO's Board there are exceptional circumstances making it fair to do so, OFSO's Board may waive or vary the application of any provision of this levy scheme to a registered provider. - OFSO may serve a levy notice on a registered provider's agent/representative (instead of on the registered provider), or on a registered provider at the address of its agent/representative, if: - the registered provider has nominated that agent/representative or that address; or, - OFSO is otherwise satisfied that the agent/representative is the registered provider's agent/representative for this purpose.17 - 13 This scheme may be cited as the Financial Services Ombudsman Levy Scheme (Bailiwick of Guernsey) 2021.